 In my previous post, "How to Level Up From Graphite," I shared some of the reasons organizations are transitioning from Graphite monitoring to a more modern monitoring-as-a-service solution like Splunk Infrastructure Monitoring.
 Specifically, where Graphite (and its ilk) has limitations in scale, maintenance, ease of use, flexibility, and cost, Splunk Infrastructure Monitoring was built specifically for today’s distributed, elastic environments that rely on faster, more durable insights that enable intelligent, real-time alerting.

-Ultimately, as organizations move to the cloud and adopt DevOps strategies, they need monitoring that both grows with their needs and offers the best features of familiar systems like Graphite.
+Ultimately, as organizations move to the cloud and adopt DevOps metrics and strategies, they need monitoring that both grows with their needs and offers the best features of familiar systems like Graphite.
 Splunk Infrastructure Monitoring has invested in a number of capabilities that dramatically simplify the transition from Graphite, enabling Graphite users to:

 - Use familiar Graphite wildcard conventions while building charts in Splunk Infrastructure Monitoring